opadalin/amp-23/README.md

 For my Academy Master Program, I will focus on design patterns in software solutions and deep dive into the security aspect of some of these patterns.
 I will explore whether design patterns can help developers, to not only solve common problems, but to do so without introducing security vulnerabilities in their code.
 By incorporating Secure by Design principles while exploring these patterns I hope to gain insight in how one can argue why design patterns is your first line of defence.
 (Bergh Johnsson, D., Deogun, D., & Sawano, D. (2019).
 Secure by Design.
 Manning.)

-As part of Omegapoint’s delivery catalogue I aim to create a toolset for easily accessible content to be delivered on a larger scale.
-This toolset could be used for new customer commitments and existing commitments we have today.
+As part of Omegapoint’s delivery catalogue I aim to create a catalogue for easily accessible content to be delivered on a larger scale.
+This catalogue could be used for new customer commitments and existing commitments we have today.

 ### Background to Design Patterns